ReiKatari/STORM_CHDMan/README.md

 5. **⚙️ Preset System:** Individual compression settings and hunk sizes for each platform.
 6. **📱 AetherSX2 Optimization:** Special mode for mobile emulators (Zlib + optimal block sizes).
 7. **🧵 Multithreading:** Full support for multi-core processors for maximum performance.
-8. **📥 Drag & Drop:** Easily drag files and folders directly into the processing table.
+8. **📥 Drag & Drop:** Instant file adding to the list with background metadata fetching.
 9. **🔄 Recursive Scanning:** Automatic file discovery in all nested subdirectories.
-10. **📊 Compression Metrics:** Displays source/final sizes and exact compression percentage.
+10. **📊 Compression Metrics:** Real-time size display and final savings percentage calculation.
-11. **🌐 Multilingual:** Full support for Russian and English interface.
+11. **🌐 Multilingual:** Full support for Russian and English languages.
-12. **🌙 Modern UI:** Dark theme with accent colors and real-time status tracking.
+12. **🌙 Modern UI:** Dark theme with accent colors and real-time processing status.
 13. **💾 State Persistence:** Remembers window size, column widths, and path settings.
 14. **⚡ DAT Manager:** Built-in one-click download and update for Redump databases.
 15. **🛡️ SHA1 Hashing:** Checksum calculation for precise game identification.
-16. **🔄 Auto-Update:** Version checking and one-click application updates.
+16. **🔄 Auto-Update:** Smart version checking and robust updates with clean restart logic.
 17. **🚀 Portability:** Runs as a standalone EXE file with no installation required.
 18. **🖱️ Context Menu:** Quick row management and "Open File Location" support.
+19. **📦 Archive Handling:** Automated extraction of ZIP, 7Z, and RAR with post-cleanup.
+20. **🧹 Intelligent Cleanup:** Automatic removal of temporary folders on startup and after processing.
-19. **🛠️ Integrated CHDMan:** All necessary backend tools are bundled within the application.
+21. **🛠️ Integrated CHDMan:** All necessary backend tools are bundled within the application.